 - the recreational user is not on foot

 - the recreational user wishes to camp

 - the proposed use is disallowed by a recreational management plan or a condition set by the government

 For further information as a recreational user, see Recreational user responsibilities for access to agricultural Crown land.

 For further information as an agricultural leaseholder, see Leaseholder Responsibilities for Recreational Access.

 It is a recreational user’s responsibility to find out if contact is required, and what the conditions of access are before arriving at agricultural Crown land.
 Both parties must work together to come to an agreement that follows the Recreational Access Regulations.
 Contact your local agrologist if an agreement can not be met as they will facilitate an informal discussion around access.
 If a conclusion is not reached through this discussion, a formal process can be accessed.
 Learn more by visiting Recreation on agricultural public land – Dispute resolution process.

-If you have questions about getting access to agricultural Crown land for recreation activities, contact the Alberta Environment and Parks Information Centre.
+If you have questions about getting access to agricultural Crown land for recreation activities, contact 310-LAND.